Understanding the impact of the pause in services at St Mary's Birth Centre

 What happens next?

-Feedback will be independently analysed and evaluated, and a Report of Findings produced and published.
-The information will be used to inform the recommendation which will go to the LLR Integrated Care Board in the early part of 2026.
+Feedback was independently analysed and evaluated, and a Report of Findings produced.
+The information has been used to inform the recommendation which will go to the LLR Integrated Care Board on Thursday 19 March 2026.

 Have your say